instructure/instructure-ui/packages/ui-billboard/src/components/Billboard/README.md

 - If Billboard has an `href` prop set, it will render as a link;
 if an `onClick` prop is set, the component will render as a button.
-- Use the `message` prop for your link or button text/call to action, and the `size` prop to adjust the size of the icon and text.
+- Use the `message` prop for your link or button text/call to action (Note: don't pass interactive content to the `message` prop if you have set the `href` or `onClick` props).
+- Use the `size` prop to adjust the size of the icon and text.
 - Pass [Instructure icons](#icons-react) to the `hero` property via a function _(see examples)_, and they will be sized correctly based on the Billboard's `size`.